 - 1/4 teaspoon freshly ground black pepper

 - 3/4 cup water

 - 1 tablespoon tomato paste

 - If you’re using regular eggplant, you can cut it into 1-inch cubes.
 I used the long Japanese kind and cut them into 1 1/2-inch pieces which I then quartered lengthwise, so that my slices were long and thin.

-- Spray a large, non-stick pot with olive oil and sauté the onion on medium-high until translucent.
+- Heat a large, non-stick pot and sauté the onion on medium-high until translucent, adding a splash or two of water or broth if it begins to stick.
 Add the garlic and the eggplant, and sauté for about 3 minutes more.
 Add all the remaining ingredients, except the mint, and bring to a boil.
 Turn the heat to low and simmer, covered, for about 30-40 minutes, until the eggplants are tender.